msfjarvis/msfjarvis.dev/content/posts/mildly-overengineering-my-glance-configuration/index.md

 Glance config, I will go into the `glance` devShell, boot up [Zed](https://zed.dev), run the `dev` command in my terminal and enjoy a fully automated iteration experience.

+## Caveats

+This setup is not even remotely perfect, `nix-generator` has  bugs and discrepancies compared to the Nix to YAML implementation inside Nixpkgs.
+Not all constructs that work fine with Nixpkgs work that well with `nix-generator`, complicating development.